OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 The new page was launched as part of the new site in January 2016 with a generic Contact Us form, using service categories to help speed up the processing of the responses.
 Without a corporate customer service email address, all submissions were forwarded to the webmaster address looked after by our team.

 After 8 days we'd received 107 form submissions, which outstripped our ability to handle them and reflected users were defaulting to email rather than using the rest of the site.
 Things had to change, and we took down the form link.

+So we needed to rethink.

+## Monitoring feedback

 ## Options we considered